wiremock/api-template-library/gov.bc.ca-gwells/index.md

 ---
 slug: "gov-bc-ca-gwells"
-name: "Groundwater Wells, Aquifers and Registry API"
+title: "Groundwater Wells, Aquifers and Registry API"
 provider: "gov.bc.ca"
 description: "The groundwater wells, aquifers and registry API contains information\
   \ related to groundwater wells and aquifers as well as a register of qualified well\